zhuchloe/zhuchloe/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a first-year JD/PhD student at Duke University [Department of Computer Science](https://cs.duke.edu/) and [School of Law](https://law.duke.edu/).
+I am a first-year JD/PhD student at Duke University, [Department of Computer Science](https://cs.duke.edu/) and [School of Law](https://law.duke.edu/).

-For my PhD studies, I am fortunate to be advised by [Prof. Cynthia Rudin](https://users.cs.duke.edu/~cynthia/).
-My research revolves around interpretable machine learning, where we develop models that are transparent, trustworthy, and reliable.
+For my PhD study, I am fortunate to be advised by [Prof. Cynthia Rudin](https://users.cs.duke.edu/~cynthia/).
+My research focuses on interpretable machine learning, where we develop models that are transparent, trustworthy, and reliable.

-I obtained my BSc in Computer Science from Duke University, where I graduated with [Highest Distinction](https://cs.duke.edu/undergraduate/research/distinction) and [Alex Vasilos Memorial Award](https://cs.duke.edu/undergrad/awards).
-During this period, I worked with [Prof. Cynthia Rudin](https://users.cs.duke.edu/~cynthia/), [Prof. Bhuwan Dhingra](https://users.cs.duke.edu/~bdhingra/), [Prof. Brandon Fain](https://sites.duke.edu/btfain/), and [Prof. Jian Pei](https://ece.duke.edu/people/jian-pei/) on various machine learning topics, such as interpretable machine learning for risk prediction, natural language processing for healthcare, and topic modelling.
+I recently graduated with [Highest Distinction](https://cs.duke.edu/undergraduate/research/distinction) and [Alex Vasilos Memorial Award](https://cs.duke.edu/undergrad/awards) from Duke University, with a Bachelor of Science in Computer Science.
+During my undergraduate studies, I worked with [Prof. Cynthia Rudin](https://users.cs.duke.edu/~cynthia/), [Prof. Bhuwan Dhingra](https://users.cs.duke.edu/~bdhingra/), [Prof. Brandon Fain](https://sites.duke.edu/btfain/), and [Prof. Jian Pei](https://ece.duke.edu/people/jian-pei/) on a range of machine learning topics, including risk prediction, natural language processing for healthcare, and topic modeling.
+Prior to my study at Duke, I was a [Dean's Circle Scholar](https://liberalstudies.nyu.edu/academics/honors-and-awards.html) and a philosophy student at New York University, where I founded [NYU Philosophy Forum](https://nyuphilforum.org/) and developed a deeper interest in social justice and ethical decision-making.

-When I'm not doing research, I enjoy photography and playing tennis.
+Beyond academics, I enjoy photography and playing tennis.

 # News
 * **Aug 2024**: 🔛 I started my doctural studies at Duke University.
+* **Jun 2024**: 💻 I started my internship at Zhong Lun Law Firm as a legal intern in Dispute Resolution, Compliance, and Government Regulation
 * **May 2024**: 🎓 I graduated from Duke University with my Bachelor's Degree

 # Publications